 The American Library in Paris, established in 1920, hosts one of the largest English language circulating collections on the European continent with 100,000 English-language books and magazines.
-The Library also boasts a wide array of digital resources, including: EBSCO, JSTOR, ProQuest Ebook Central, World Book Encyclopedia, RBdigital, and OverDrive.
+The Library also boasts a wide array of digital resources, including: EBSCO, JSTOR, ProQuest Ebook Central, World Book Encyclopedia, RBdigital, OverDrive, and The New York Times.

 Located near the Eiffel Tower, the Library is the perfect place to study, whether alone or in a group, with a sound-proof reading room, conference room (for 12 people), two study rooms (for 4 people), and a second reading room (for up to 50 people).
 Reference librarians are available for research assistance.
 The Library has extended hours on Thursday evenings and is open Sunday afternoons.

 Many lycées, colleges and universities operating in and around Paris benefit from discounted institutional memberships tailored to the academic calendar and the needs of each institution.

 To learn more about institutional memberships, please Strategic Partnerships Manager Pauline Lemasson at firstname.lastname@example.org.

 Institutional Membership Benefits

 The American Library in Paris, in operation since 1920, is an independent, non-profit institution which offers its members access to over 100,000 books, inviting reading rooms and study/works spaces in the heart of Paris, and unparalleled programming for the entire family.
 Institutional membership has all the benefits of Library membership, including: